Lewa House

 Lewa House is an owner-run bush homestead located in the heart of the fantastic Lewa Conservancy near Mount Kenya in Central Kenya.

 Lewa House is owner-run by Calum and Sophie McFarlane, whose children are the fifth generation of the family to live on Lewa, and offers a very home from home feel with relaxed, yet very efficient service.
-The accommodation is very comfortable, without being overly luxurious, with a choice of family cottages or the more modern, eco-sensitive ‘Earth Pods’.
-The property has a warm and slightly old-school safari atmosphere, with communal meals which are hosted by Calum and Sophie.
+Accommodation is offered in eco-sensitive ‘Earth Pods’ which are beautifully designed and very comfortable, without being overly luxurious.
+The property has a warm and authentic safari atmosphere, with communal hosted meals.
 It is not a ‘busy’ property, and the overall ambience of the property is tranquil and relaxing, even when families are in residence.
-Easy access to the wonderful game viewing of Lewa make this a favourite property of ours.
+Easy access to the wonderful wildlife viewing of Lewa make this a favourite property of ours.

 Rooms